sent to gain the trust of a specific person... horizontally. Usually female, sometimes even a heroic Fake Defector

 - The most notable example is From Russia with Love, where the aim of SPECTRE is to kill Bond and embarrass MI6.

-- Xenia also tries to do the same to James Bond himself later on, and he almost falls for it, if not for the fact that when she slaps her thighs around him toward the end of the scene, it seems to knock some sense - And the fact he had seen the dead man Xenia killed previously in the exact same fashion - into Bond.
+- Xenia also tries to do the same to Bond himself later on, and he almost falls for it, if not for the fact that when she slaps her thighs around him toward the end of the fight, it seems to knock some sense into Bond (after all, Bond had discovered the body of the last unlucky person to get a good squeeze from Xenia).

-- The killer in Basic Instinct arguably does this.
+- Catherine Trammell in Basic Instinct arguably does this.

 - Used repeatedly in The Good Shepherd.
 By nearly every woman in the entire movie!